shriramdevanathan/spring-customer-crm/README.md

 # Customer CRM Api
 This is a simple light weight Spring Boot application in a Micro services ecosystem powered by Spring Cloud(Eureka and Zuul).
-Please not that since as per requirements, CRM is not yet ready for exposing REST APIS, I have taken the liberty to implement sample JPA repositories using the in-memory H2 database offered by Spring.
+Please note that since as per requirements, CRM is not yet ready for exposing REST APIS, I have taken the liberty to implement sample JPA repositories using the in-memory H2 database offered by Spring.
 I have also provided the interface for future CRM API consumption.

 **(Note: Please refer to Steps_to_run.pdf for installation steps.)**